pavlosaim/mapvisual/README.md

 contributors machine.
 Once you change it, recompile the code.

 ## Bottlenecks
-Possible errors occuring on gleipnir cannot be avoided.
-One common error is "The impossible happened".
-Those errors are not from the current tool but from gleipnir tool and there is nothing we can do to change them.
-Some hints are, do not include system calls (avoid fclose)
-, printfs.
+Avoid including system calls inside Gleipnir's Pins (GL_START, GL_STOP).
+Probably even printf will not work.

-Also, gleipnir is a extremly slow and creates extremely big output files.
-For big programs you will need a strong machine and a lot of time.
-(You can check how slow it is on mandelbrot.c on /tests/stack folder)
+Also, gleipnir is a slow tool and creates extremely large files.
+For big programs you will need a strong machine and a lot of time. (mandelbrot.c on /tests/stack folder is a good example of a slow execution)

 ## Acknowledgements
 Design and implementation of a tool for memory access